CospanDesign/nysa/docs/getting_started/getting_started_cores.rst

 Prerequisits
 ------------

-The main :ref:`Getting Started <getting-started>` must be completed before following this guide
+The main :ref:`Getting Started <getting-started>` must be completed before following this guide.

 Requirements